zerospiel/docs/docs/admin/kof/kof-storing.md

       enabled: true
     ```

+2. If you want to use a non-default storage class, add to the `storage-values.yaml` file:
+    ```yaml
+    victoria-logs-cluster:
+      vlstorage:
+        persistentVolume:
+          storageClassName: <EXAMPLE_STORAGE_CLASS>
+    ```

-2. Install the `kof-storage` and `kof-collectors` charts to the management cluster:
+3. Install the `kof-storage` and `kof-collectors` charts to the management cluster:
     ```shell
     helm upgrade -i --reset-values --wait -n kof kof-storage \
       -f storage-values.yaml \